VISIT OUR ART STORE ▶

 Keep a Creative Mindset

-One of my favorite quotes comes from Bob Ross: “We don’t make mistakes, we have happy little accidents.”
-That changed the way I paint.
+A favorite quote from Bob Ross captures this perfectly: “We don’t make mistakes, we have happy little accidents.”
+That idea reshapes the entire painting process.

 Wrapping Up

-Mistakes happen—that’s part of watercolor.
-But the two most common ones—painting too dark and leaving stray marks—can be fixed.
-If not, you can work with them and turn them into something beautiful.
+Mistakes happen—that’s simply part of watercolor.
+But the two most common issues—painting too dark and leaving stray marks—can be corrected.
+And when they can’t, they can still be transformed into something beautiful.